raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

 ## Challenge: play 'Crumball'

-'Crumball' is like football, but played with Crumbles instead of feet.
+'Crumball' is like football, but you use Crumbles instead of your feet.

 The program is like the program in the maze challenge, but it is shorter and has added pressure!